Guide

 Make accounting part of your workflow

-Update your accounts regularly in construction because projects move fast and costs change quickly.
-Staying up to date helps you charge correctly, claim tax deductions, and keep your cash flow healthy.
+Update your accounts regularly because construction projects move fast and costs change quickly.
+Staying current helps you charge correctly, claim tax deductions, and keep your cash flow healthy.

 Cloud-based Xero accounting software lets you update records from job sites using your smartphone or tablet.
 This means you can track expenses and send invoices even when you're not in the office.